 If you don’t have the time to work through this tutorial now and need something quickly, you can click here to download the finished memory game PowerPoint template.

-To learn how to create animated fireworks in PowerPoint (and add some extra boom to your presentation), check out my other firework tutorial here.
+To learn how to create animated fireworks in PowerPoint (and add some extra boom to your presentation), check out my guide here.